 - In 145 metres you cross a farm track to carry straight on, following the blue NT arrow, through a wooden swing gate (to the right-hand side of a wooden fieldgate), still due west, with a hedge on your left-hand side and a wire fence to your right.

 - In 160 metres go through a wooden swing gate.
 In 15 metres you come to a tarmac lane where you go left, downhill, your direction then 185°.

-- In 300 metres you come down to the A25 road, with the former Abinger Arms pub on your right-hand side (now a Cookery School).
+- Following the main directions, having turned left downhill, in 300 metres you come down to the A25 road, with the former Abinger Arms pub on your right-hand side (now a Cookery School).

 - [!]
-To head direct to Gomshall railway station (ignoring the loop into Gomshall), stay on the A25 for some 600 metres, until 100 metres before you reach the railway bridge where you take the signposted tarmac path to your right, between houses called Copperfield and Russell House, which leads up to the railway station.
+To head to Gomshall railway station ignoring the loop into Gomshall, stay on the A25 for some 600 metres, until 100 metres before you reach the railway bridge where you take the signposted tarmac path to your right, between houses called Copperfield and Russell House, which leads up to the railway station.